ring-lang/ring/marketing/pwct/README.md

 The first generation (PWCT 1.0 - PWCT 1.9) works under Microsoft Windows

-We started this generation fifteen years ago (In Dec.
+We started this generation seventeen years ago (In Dec.
 2005)

 Video about the First Generation (In 2013) : https://www.youtube.com/watch?v=wpxbfPxNHqg